dolbyio-samples/comms-sample-node-token-auth-firebase/README.md

 //VoxeetSDK.shared.initialize(consumerKey: "YOUR_CONSUMER_KEY", consumerSecret: "YOUR_CONSUMER_SECRET")
 ```

-That's it, the iOS application is now using the Firebase Function to request an access token and initialize the SDK.
+That's it; the iOS application is now using the Firebase Function to request an access token and initialize the SDK.

 ## JavaScript implementation

 The following code is based on the [voxeet-sdk-browser-gettingstarted](https://github.com/voxeet/voxeet-sdk-browser-gettingstarted) GitHub repository.

-In the `<head>` of the file `index.html`, add the following scripts to load the [Firebase JavaScript SDK](https://github.com/firebase/firebase-js-sdk):
+In the `<head>` of the `index.html`file, add the following scripts to load the [Firebase JavaScript SDK](https://github.com/firebase/firebase-js-sdk):

 ```html
 <!-- Google Firebase SDK -->